-Aprill May Learning of Aprill Reaching In this passage, the speaker narrates a strange event that involves a dog.
+In this passage, the speaker narrates a strange event that involves a dog.

-Source: Adapted from 'Watch Dog' published on blogspot.com
+Source: Adapted from, 'Watch Dog' published on blogspot.com

-Mark your responses to these questions on your multiple choice answer sheet.
+Mark your responses to these questions on your multiple choice answer sheet

-- 7. The FIRST information presented by the speaker is about the
+- 8. The FIRST information presented by the speaker is about the

 - A. introduction to the dog.

 - B. location of Mujtabas' house.

 - C. description of Mujtabas' backyard.

 - D. departure of Mujtabas' to their daughter's place.

-- 8. According to the heard passage, the local police arrived
+- 9. According to the heard passage, the local police arrived

-- A. in the middle of the night.
+- A. in the middle of the night

 - B. when the villagers gave up.

 - C. when the dog was most brutal.

 - D. after the animal rescuer had arrived.

-- 9. The speaker mentions that a huge Alsatian was brought.
+- 10. The speaker mentions that a huge Alsatian was brought.
 The MOST likely reason for bringing the Alsatian was to

 - A. kill the Mujtabas' dog.

 - B. attack the Mujtabas' dog.

 - C. challenge the Mujtabas' dog.

 - D. calm down the Mujtabas' dog.

-- 10. The information presented in the heard passage is MAINLY through
+- 11. The information presented in the heard passage is MAINLY through

 - A. humourous phrases.

 - B. chronological events.

 - C. argumentative dialogues.

 - D. metaphorical representation.

-- 11. At the end of the heard text, Mr Mujtaba said, "The new owners must be prepared to stay indoors for a few days".